TalhaAksoy/quikkom-frontend/README.md

 # quikkom-frontend

-This repository contains Angular frontend code of Quikkom project.
+This repository contains Angular frontend service of Quikkom project.

-Clone repo : git clone --depth 1 https://github.com/TalhaAksoy/quikkom-frontend.git
+## Run

+TODO: Instructions to run the project

+## Build

+TODO: Instructions to build the project

+## Docker Image

+TODO: Instructions to build Docker image